artwork321/qantas-skytrax-analysis/README.md

 ## Project Overview

+- **Planning:** Writing down plans and defining the scope of the project.
 - **Identify Worst Routes:** Shows which flight routes have the highest proportion of bad-to-medium reviews.
-- **Theme Analysis:** Creates themes that cover most aspects of Airline Service, and highlights the most frequent issues.
+- **Theme Analysis:** Creates themes that cover most aspects of airline service and highlights the most frequent issues.
-- **Keyword Analysis:** Extract common words in low-rating reviews to understand deeper what exactly was complaint about.
+- **Keyword Analysis:** Extracts common words in low-rating reviews to understand what exactly customers complained about.
+- **Dashboard:** Visualizes the analysis with charts and graphs, making it easy to see trends in reviews, themes, and keywords across different routes and time periods.
+- **Insight and Recommendation:** Summarizes key findings from the analysis and provides actionable suggestions for improving service quality on the worst-performing routes.

 ---